BONJOUR: PARIS, FRANCE

 • Rue de la Huchette: A lively street perfect for a TikTok or high-energy selfies

-I will never forget the outstanding Moulin Rouge Show or my 90-minute ride on the train to Versailles Palace.
+I will never forget the outstanding Moulin Rouge Show or my 90-minute train ride to Versailles Palace.
 Once there, I learned about the city that housed a royal palace where the Louvre museum now stands—until Louis XIV decided to relocate to the outskirts of Paris to build a new structure, the fabulous estate of Versailles.

 Oh, and the guy, our waiter, decided to photo-bomb.